 Carpet remains the king for bedroom flooring.
-Stain protection and durability are a trending topic in carpet.
-Solid colors are trending down, while multi-color grey carpet is currently very popular.
-Carpet pad is an item that many customers forget about.
-In custom homes, it is not uncommon to have two different types of padding, one for high traffic rooms, and then a lessor grade for a basement or extra bedroom.
+Stain protection and durability are trending topics in carpet.
+Solid colors are trending down, while the multi-color grey carpet is currently very popular.
+A carpet pad is an item that many customers forget about.
+In custom homes, it is not uncommon to have two different types of padding, one for high-traffic rooms, and then a lesser grade for a basement or extra bedroom.

 Who Is Going To Install The Flooring?

 Installation is one of the biggest issues in new construction.
 As a homeowner, you need to determine who is going to do the installation.
 Do you have a family friend that is an installer?
 Maybe the floor covering store will also be doing the installation?
 Maybe you're buying materials from one store, but the builder has an installer they like to use.
 Whatever the end result is, as the homeowner, this is a critical step to understand.